 \subsection{Effectiveness of Consistency-based Active Learning}

-As introduced in Section \ref{subsec:CAL}, CAL is designed to adapt the foundation model to multitask learning, addressing the limitations inherent in KAA's monotask learning approach.
-To demonstrate its effectiveness, CAL was compared to its variants and SOTA deep active learning methods, detailed as follows. \begin{itemize} \item \textbf{Ran-I}.
-In this approach, the deep encoder for the classification model is initialized with the weights pretrained on ImageNet-22k.
-Samples are randomly selected from each class within the unlabeled pool $\mathcal{D}_U$ and subsequently annotated for training the model.
-Compared to CAL, Ran-I does not leverage the driving scene knowledge offered by the foundation model, nor does it employ the feature consistency-based criterion for sampling. \item \textbf{Ran-D}.
-This approach uses the same sampling method as Ran-I, but it adopts the foundation model as its deep encoder.
-During training, the encoder's first three stages were frozen. \item \textbf{Core-Set-I} \cite{coreset}.
-This is a diversity-based active learning approach proposed in \cite{coreset}.
-It's deep encoder is initialized with the weights pretrained on ImageNet.
-In the first iteration, the model is refined with a starting training set of $b_1$ samples taken from the unlabeled data pool ($\mathcal{D}^U$), helping expose the encoder to some multi-label training data.
-After that, in each subsequent iteration, a k-Center-Greedy strategy selects additional diverse samples that represent various clusters in the unlabeled pool. \item \textbf{LLAL-I} \cite{learningloss}.
-This active learning approach follows the same initialization as Core-Set-I, but it introduces an additional loss prediction component developed in \cite{learningloss}.
-This component is learnable, and it estimates a pseudo-loss value for each sample, aiming to approximate the true task loss.
-During sample selection from the unlabeled pool, the module prioritizes samples with the highest pseudo-loss values, under the assumption that they represent the most informative samples to learn from. \end{itemize}
+The foundation model, obtained from diverse single-label datasets via monotask learning, must quickly adapt to downstream tasks.
+CAL proposed in Section \ref{subsec:CAL} is designed for this purpose, addressing the limitations inherent in KAA's monotask learning approach.
+To demonstrate its effectiveness, CAL was compared to its variants and SOTA deep active learning methods, detailed as follows.

+\begin{itemize} \item \textbf{Ran-I}'s deep encoder is initialized with the weights pretrained on ImageNet-22k.
+Samples for each class are randomly selected from the unlabeled pool and then annotated.
+Compared to CAL, Ran-I does not leverage the driving scene knowledge offered by the foundation model, nor does it employ the feature consistency-based criterion for sampling. \item \textbf{Ran-D} uses the same sampling method as Ran-I, but it adopts the foundation model as its deep encoder. \item \textbf{Core-Set-I} is a diversity-based active learning approach proposed in \cite{coreset}.
+Its deep encoder is initialized with the weights pretrained on ImageNet-22k.
+In the first iteration, the model is refined with an initial training set, helping expose the encoder to some multi-label training data.
+In each subsequent iteration, a k-Center-Greedy strategy selects additional samples to represent various clusters in the unlabeled pool. \item \textbf{LLAL-I} follows the same initialization as Core-Set-I, but it introduces an additional loss prediction component \cite{learningloss}, which learns to estimate a pseudo-loss value for each sample.
+In selecting samples from the unlabeled pool, those with the highest pseudo-loss values are prioritized, as they represents the most informative samples to learn from. \end{itemize}